What You Need to Do Immediately

 So you’re going through a divorce…..
 Never did you imagine that you’d be going down this road.
 You thought that it would last forever.
 You may be overwhelmed with emotions.
 When the unexpected becomes your reality, when counseling hasn’t seemed to help, sometimes getting a divorce is your only option.
 When considering whether to get a divorce, it is especially important to take your time in making your decision to ensure that this is really the best decision for YOU.
-If it is you need to be ensured you have divorce with power.
+If it is you need to be ensured you have a divorce with power.

 When to Contact the Attorney

 Once you’ve made up your mind that you are going to get a divorce, your very next step should be getting in touch with a divorce attorney who can help you and give you the information that you need.
 An experienced divorce attorney can walk you through every step of the way.
 The attorney will be able to give you pointers that you may not have thought of; Pointers on the best way to approach a situation given your specific situation.
-For example, sitting down with your spouse and being open and honest about your wants and what you think is best for you, your spouse and the kids, if any, this may alleviate the animosity and bitterness that is commonly found in people going through a divorce.
+For example, sitting down with your spouse and being open and honest about your wants and what you think is best for you, your spouse, and the kids, if any, may alleviate the animosity and bitterness that is commonly found in people going through a divorce.
 Your attorney will be able to spell out this information for you in a clear and concise manner, answer all your questions, and explain some things you may expect.
-Contacting an attorney in the beginning is very important because your actions or inactions may have an effect on your case.
+Contacting an attorney, in the beginning, is very important because your actions or inactions may have an effect on your case.